Basketball Camp Further Details

 - PARENTS ATTENDANCE - all parents are encouraged to attend on Friday, but are absolutely allowed to attend any time on any day.
 We find that parents are the BSS's best salesmen!

-- COACH'S - BSS Coaches Darren and Austin Laiche will lead both camps with the help of other Sandpoint Basketball players.
+- COACH'S - BSS Coaches Darren and Austin Laiche will lead both camps with the help of other Coaches and Sandpoint Basketball players.
 The amount of extra coaches will be based entirely on the number of registered players.

 - PLAYER ATTIRE - most importantly is comfortable basketball shoes.
 A light shirt and shorts.
 We will be going hard each day and the players will need to be comfortable to keep up with the action.
 Official BSS Shirts are required to wear on Wednesday and Friday.
 However, they can be worn any day of the week.